huan/gas-gmail-channel/README.md

 The parameter `cb` is optional, should be a middleware function, to finalize the loop. only one parameter is permited.

+Return number of how many times that the middlewares had been called.

 ```javascript
 myChannel.done(function(req, res, next) {
   Logger.log('finalize after middlewares')